komodo108/space.trash/README.md

     "containers": [
       {
         "container": {
-          "type": "test", // This must be the prefix of the class name in level.container "x": 34,
+          "type": "test", // This must be the prefix of a class name in level.container "x": 34,
           "y": 24
         }
       }
     ]
   },

+  // The win condition must be the prefix of a class name in level.win "win": "test",

   // The position which the bot will spawn at
   "bot": {